A semi-discrete Active Flux method for the Euler equations on Cartesian grids: The semi-discrete Active Flux method

 Integrating \eqref{eq:conslaw} over the Cartesian cell

 and denoting the cell average by

 one finds

 As there are degrees of freedom located at the boundary $\del C_{ij}$ of cell $C_{ij}$, we intend to use them as quadrature points for a sufficiently accurate quadrature of the integral appearing in \eqref{eq:semidiscretegauss}.
-Inspired by previous approaches (e.g. \cite{barsukow18activeflux,kerkmann18}) we use three Gauss-Lobatto points per edge, where the extreme points (corners) are shared.
+Inspired by previous approaches (e.g. \cite{barsukow18activeflux,kerkmann18}) we use three Gauss-Lobatto points per edge, where the extreme points (corners) are shared (see Figure \ref{fig:dofs}).
+This is in contrast to \cite{zeng19} where a distribution of point values based on a Gauss-Legendre quadrature along the edge is suggested, or \cite{zeng14} where only second-order accuracy is obtained.
 Note also that we enforce global continuity: the point values on an edge are the same as seen from either of the adjacent cells and a value at a corner is involved in the update of four cells.
 This is in contrast to e.g. discontinuous Galerkin methods.

 On Cartesian grids it is convenient to adopt the following notation for the 8 point values on the boundary of cell $C_{ij}$:

 Then,

 using Simpson's rule ($\omega_{-\frac12} = \omega_{\frac12} = \frac16$, $\omega_0 = \frac23$) becomes